saadtazi/simple-oembed/README.md

 There are (at least?)
 2 ways to use it:
 - with a simple endpoint, using OEmbedEndpoint class
-- with multiple endpoints, using the
-Read more about oembed here: http://oembed.com
+- with multiple endpoints, using the OEmbedService class Read more about oembed here: http://oembed.com

         // use the service that way if you know that the urls you want to get info are all supporting discovery